 I hate it when magazines drop dead on me.

-Lately, I’ve also been teaching.
-I’m a faculty member at the Design Research, Writing and Criticism graduate program at the School of Visual Arts.
+Since 2008, I’ve been a faculty member at the Design Research, Writing and Criticism graduate program at the School of Visual Arts.
 I teach a course in which I send students out onto the streets of New York City and try to teach them to judge for themselves the difference between a good building and a bad building, and to understand how the city changes over time.

 Here are some things I’m always interested in doing: